Akshar-mishra/DevSpace/Readme.md

 ### Real-time Code Sync
 Every keystroke emits `code-change` to server → server updates `roomCodeState` (in-memory Map) → broadcasts `code-update` to the other participant.
 An `isRemoteUpdate` flag prevents infinite emit loops. `activeProblemRef` and `languageRef` use refs instead of state inside socket listeners to avoid stale closures.

-### Live Cursor Sync
-Every cursor movement in the Monaco editor emits `cursor-change` to the server → server relays it to everyone else in the room via `socket.to(roomId)` → clients receive `receive-cursor` and update `remoteCursorsRef` (an in-memory map of `userId → { position, userName }`) → all remote cursors are repainted at once using Monaco's `decorationsCollection.set()`.

-Each remote cursor is rendered as a decoration with a color class derived from the user's ID (`getUserColorClass`) and a markdown hover tooltip showing their name.
-Cursor state is stored in a ref (not state) to avoid triggering re-renders on every movement.
-The sender's own cursor is filtered out on receive using a `userId === myId` guard.

 ### Problem Generation
 `POST /rooms/:roomId/add-problem` → DB regex search first (cache hit = instant, free) → Groq only if not found → saved to DB with `generatedBy` field → room updated → interviewer state updates via HTTP response → candidate notified via `notify-new-problem` socket event.